enkitosh/Cmidi/README.md

     #include "CMidi.h"

-when you compile you have to link it against the curses library so you write an executable like this:
+when you compile you have to link it against the curses library and coreMidi etc...so you write an executable like this:

-    g++ -o main main.cpp -lncurses
+    g++ -D__MACOSX_CORE__ -o test test.cpp Cmidi.h -lncurses RtMidi.cpp -framework CoreMIDI -framework CoreAudio -framework CoreFoundation

 The program takes in couple of options when you load the executable